Armin Hodžić (footballer, born 2000)

-Armin Hodžić (born 29 February 2000) is a Bosnian professional footballer who plays as a central midfielder for Turkish club Hatayspor.
+Armin Hodžić (born 29 February 2000) is a Bosnian professional footballer who plays as a central midfielder for Bosnian Premier League club Željezničar.

 He started his professional career at Sloboda Tuzla, before joining Alcorcón in 2020, who loaned him to Estoril.
 Hodžić signed with Željezničar in 2022.
+He joined Turkish side Hatayspor in 2023, who then loaned him out to Manisa one year later.
+Hodžić returned to Željezničar in 2026.

 Club career

-Early career

 Born in Tuzla, Hodžić started playing football at his hometown club Sloboda.
-He made his debut on 3 March 2018, coming on as a late substitute for Miloš Mijić in a 1–1 home draw against Borac Banja Luka.
+He made his debut on 3 March 2018, coming on as a late substitute in a 1–1 home draw against Borac Banja Luka.
 Rarely used during his first two seasons, Hodžić started to feature more regularly during the 2019–20 season.
 He scored his first goal for Sloboda on 17 August 2019, netting the equalizer in a 2–2 away draw against Željezničar.

 On 5 October 2020, Hodžić signed for Spanish Segunda División club Alcorcón.
 Two days later, however, he was loaned to Liga Portugal 2 side Estoril.
-Hodžić made his debut on 21 December 2020, replacing Joãozinho late into a 1–1 home draw against Porto B.
+Hodžić made his debut in a 1–1 home draw against Porto B on 21 December 2020.

-Željezničar

-On 28 February 2022, Hodžić joined Željezničar on a free transfer.
-He made his debut on 5 March 2022, in a Sarajevo derby match against Sarajevo, scoring his first goal for Željezničar as well.

-On 23 June 2022, Hodžić extended his contract until June 2023.
-In June 2023, he left Željezničar after his contract with the club expired.
+On 28 February 2022, Hodžić joined Željezničar in a free transfer.
+He made his debut and scored his first goal for the club on 5 March 2022, in the Sarajevo derby against FK Sarajevo.
+Hodžić left Željezničar after his contract with the club expired in June 2023.
+In July 2023, he signed a three-year contract with Hatayspor in Turkey.

-Hatayspor

-On 6 July 2023, Hodžić signed a three-year contract with Hatayspor in Turkey.
+In February 2026, Hodžić returned to Željezničar on a two-and-a-half-year deal.
+On 7 March 2026, he injured his anterior cruciate ligament in a league game against Sloga Doboj, ruling him out for at least six months.

 International career

-Hodžić was a member of the Bosnia and Herzegovina national under-21 team.
+Hodžić was a member of the Bosnia and Herzegovina national under-21 team, making two appearances.